-The initial application received from Wacker Chemie GmbH on 12 April 2001 was seeking to amend Standards A19/1.5.1 of the Food Standards Code to permit the use of $\gamma$ -cyclodextrin as a novel food ingredient.
-After consultations with ANZFA regarding its use as food additive, the applicant has agreed to amend the application title to include 'food additive'.
-The objective of this application is to determine whether the food standards can be amended to approve the use of $\gamma$ -cyclodextrin as a novel food ingredient/food additive in a wide range of foods.
-Such an amendment to the FSC will need to be consistent with the section 10 objectives of ANZFA Act.
-The three primary objectives of the Authority are:
+The application received from Hayashibara Company Ltd. on 4 October 2001 is seeking to amend Standards A19/1.5.1 of the Food Standards Code to permit the use of trehalose as a novel food ingredient.
+The objective of this application is to determine whether the food regulations can be amended to approve the use of trehalose as a novel food ingredient.

+Any amendment to the FSC needs to be consistent with the section 10 objectives of ANZFA Act.
+The three primary objectives of the Authority in developing food regulatory measures are:

-- the protection of public health and safety; - the provision of adequate information relating to food to enable consumers to make informed choices; and - the prevention of misleading or deceptive conduct.
+- (a) the protection of public health and safety; - (b) the provision of adequate information relating to food to enable consumers to make informed choices; and - (c) the prevention of misleading or deceptive conduct.